BonnBytes/paper_crawler/README.md

 OPENREVIEW_PASSWORD=YOUR_PASSWORD
 ```

-This crawler uses the selenium packet, which in turn requires an installed chrome browser.
+This crawler utilizes the Selenium package, which in turn requires an installed version of the Chrome browser.

 ### Reusability
 After cloning and navigating into this repository, you can install the code in this repository via pip.